-- (2) school improvement 2;

 - (3) corrective action;

 - (4) restructuring l; or

 - (5) restructuring 2.

-- Within ninety days of being notified that a public school within the school district has been identified as a public school in need of improvement, the school district shall submit an improvement plan for that public school to the In developing the improvement plan, the local department. superintendent, the president of the local school board and the school principal of the public school in need of improvement shall hold a public meeting to inform parents and the public of the public school's rank.
+- Within ninety days of being notified that a public school within the school district has been [ranked] identified as a public school [that needs] in need of improvement, the school district shall submit an improvement plan for that public school to the department.
+In developing the improvement plan, the local superintendent, the president of the local school board and the school principal of the public school [that needs] in need of improvement shall hold a public meeting to inform parents and the public of the public school's rank.
 The meeting shall be used to elicit suggestions from parents and the public on how to improve the public school.
-After the public meeting, the school district shall develop the public school's improvement plan, and the local school board shall approve the improvement plan before it is submitted to the department. improvement plan shall be approved by the department within thirty days of its submission.
+After the public meeting, the school district shall develop the public school's improvement plan, and the local school board shall approve the improvement plan before it is submitted to the department.
+The improvement plan shall be approved by the department within thirty days of its submission.

 - C. The improvement plan shall include:

 - (1) documentation of performance measures in which the public school failed to make adequate yearly progress;

-- (2) measurable objectives to indicate the